microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 ## Custom Connector Directory and Files

-A custom connector consists of three files.
-An icon for the connector, an Open API swagger definition, and an API properties file.
+A custom connector consists of three files: An Open API swagger definition, an API properties file, and an optional icon for the connector.
 The files are generally located in a directory with the connector ID as the name of the directory.

 Sometimes, the custom connector directory may include a `settings.json` file.
 Although this file is not part of the connector definition, it can be used as an argument-store for the CLI.

 ### API Definition (Swagger) File

-The API definition file describes the API for the custom connector using the OpenAPI specification.
-It is also known as the swagger file.
+The API definition, also known as the swagger, describes the API for the custom connector using the OpenAPI specification.
 More information about API definition to write custom connector can be found in [the connector documentation on the subject](https://docs.microsoft.com/en-us/connectors/custom-connectors/define-openapi-definition).
 Please also review the tutorial on [extending an OpenApi definition](https://docs.microsoft.com/en-us/connectors/custom-connectors/openapi-extensions).

 ### API Properties File